bbauska/UC-Davis-Inter-jQuery/readme.md

   width="40%;" />
 </p>

-Congratulations for making it to the end of our third course on JavaScript and therefore, of course, specialization.
+<p>Congratulations for making it to the end of our third course on
+JavaScript and therefore, of course, specialization.
 We&apos;ve done a lot.
 You&apos;ve learned a lot of JavaScript so far.
 In the first course we covered a lot of basics, a lot of basic syntax.
 We did a lot of